 - Energy Savings in ICT, in the Cloud and through Energy Harvesting for sensors in the Internet of Things (IoT) http://san.ee.ic.ac.uk

-He also works on analytical solutions to networked systems in engineering, physics and biology, including energy networks, neural networks, genetic networks, sensor networks and economic agents in the Internet.
+His work has also included analytical solutions to networked systems in engineering, physics and biology, including energy networks, neural networks, genetic networks, sensor networks and economic agents in the Internet.

-His publications in recent years appear in journals such as IEEE Networks, IEEE Trans. on Emerging Topics in Computing, IEEE Access, IEEE Trans. on Cloud Computing, Communications of the ACM, the ACM Trans. on Sensor Networks, ACM Trans. on Internet Technology, Physical Review, Proceedings Royal Society, ACM Trans. on Adaptive and Autonomous Systems, IEEE/ACM Transactions on Bioinformtics and Computational Biology, IEEE Transactions on Nanobioscience, Neural Computation, The Computer Journal, etc.
+His publications in the last 10 years appear in journals such as Physical Review, IEEE Networks, IEEE Trans. on Emerging Topics in Computing, IEEE J. of Selected Areas in Communications, Energies, ACM Performance Evaluation Review, IEEE Access, IEEE Trans. on Cloud Computing, Communications of the ACM, ACM Trans. on Sensor Networks, ACM Trans. on Internet Technology, Proceedings Royal Society, ACM Trans. on Adaptive and Autonomous Systems, IEEE/ACM Transactions on Bioinformatics and Computational Biology, IEEE Transactions on Nanobioscience, Neural Computation, The Computer Journal, etc.

 - 1998-2003: Associate Dean of Engineering and Director of the School of Electrical Engineering and Computer Science at the University of Central Florida.